 Huntington's disease (HD) is an unusual and inherited fatal neurodegenerative disorder that is caused by the death of nerve cells in the brain.
-Chorea is an involuntarily movement that occurs in 90% of HD patients, affecting their daily functionality and living activities.
+Chorea is an involuntarily movement that occurs in 90% of HD patients, affecting their daily functionality.

 Austedo's mechanism of action

 Austedo contains vesicular monoamine transporter 2 (VMAT 2) inhibitor, which works as a reversible depletor of monoamines, including dopamine, serotonin, norepinephrine, and histamine from the nerve terminals.

 It regulates the levels of neurotransmitter dopamine, decreases the uptake of monoamines into synaptic vesicles, and prevents depletion of monoamine stores.

 The drug is available in the form of tablets for oral administration.